- Rowing Trips

 Classic, iconic, storied, bucket list: when it comes to a chance to row on the Thames, all these adjectives apply.
-There are so many aspects to rowing on the Thames.
+There are so many aspects to Thames rowing.
 There is the raw energy and power as the big eights battle for first place during the famous regattas.
 There are single scullers training in morning mists, driving rain, hot sun and with flashing bow lights puncturing the dark.
 There is the elegance of the Henley Royal Regatta, where the spectators are as interesting to watch as the rowing, and there is a break in racing for tea.
 There is the whimsy of Wind in the Willows evoking a badger in a cravat, a mole in a tweed vest and a toad rowing along the gentle tree-lined Thames to a beautiful home on the banks.
 History comes to life with every splash of the blades.
 Rowed boats transported kings and queens in grand pageantry and also ferried commoners.

 The sport of rowing has been synonymous with the Thames since the early 1800’s.
 The idea of a tour down the River Thames was immortalized in Jerome K. Jerome’s classic Three Men in a Boat, published in 1889.
 Many have followed in their blade strokes.
 British rowers challenge themselves in charity rows, covering huge daily distances from the narrowest point upstream to the wide and strong Tideway.
 Foreign rowers come to experience quintessential England and soak in the history and lore of the Thames.
-Lonely Planet, the famous guidebook company, recently listed rowing River Thames as one of the world’s great adventures, describing it “like sitting on a conveyor belt watching living history pass you by on both banks”.
+Lonely Planet, the famous guidebook company, recently listed a River Thames rowing trip as one of the world’s great adventures, describing it “like sitting on a conveyor belt watching living history pass you by on both banks”.

-From all of the possibilities, Rowing The WorldTM has selected a week long row that takes in the highlights of not only the Thames but also rowing in England.
+From all of the possibilities, Rowing The WorldTM has selected a week long row that takes in the highlights of not only Thames rowing but also rowing in England.
 We stay in cities as famous as the river: Oxford, Henley-on-Thames and Windsor.
 Picture green water meadows, quaint villages, arched bridges, stunning castles and rowing boathouses – more than 200 clubs line the length of the river.
 On this trip we will immerse ourselves in the sport of rowing, its history and lore as we experience some of the best sculling in the world.

 Read some of our blog posts about this trip: